syfrtech/svelte-grip/README.md

 ### Why no .svelte files?

-It can be tempting to create the functionality (like React), but we _resist the temptation_!
+It can be tempting to create the functionality (like React), but we [resist the wrapper temptation](https://betterprogramming.pub/practical-svelte-the-use-directive-60635671335f)!
 Instead, we use `use:actions` to provide tool access.
 From there, you are welcome to extend your elements as Svelte components or additional actions as you see fit.

 ### What about accessibility?